gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 will still succeed even if that warning was printed.
 For example:

-- The service was started a little after the warning was raised, and the job is not using the linked service from the very beginning.
+- The service was started a little after the warning was raised, and the job is not using the linked service from the beginning.
 In that case, when the job needed to access the service, it may have been already there waiting for connections.
 - The service container is not providing any networking service, but it's doing